Waibaidu Bridge: Removal and restoration (2008)

 As early as March 2007, it was decided to strengthen the Waibaidu bridge due to "concerns that construction of a nearby tunnel could damage the structure.
-Construction of the tunnel - known as the Bund passage project - will begin this year for completion in 2010.
+Construction of the tunnel - known as the Bund passage project - was completed and re-opened to the public in early 2009.
 The piers along the steel truss Waibaidu Bridge will be upgraded following a complete inspection....City engineers have managed to track down the original blueprints, which were written in English."
 Part of the reason for the restoration project was "to make way for the construction of a huge two-level vehicle tunnel called the "Bund Passage" below the Bund, or Zhongshan Road E1, to alleviate ground traffic congestion."
 According to the Shanghai Daily newspaper in 2008, "Despite its 100 years of use, the bridge recently passed a quality test which showed it would have been safe to use for at least 30 years even without this major facelift."
 The restoration plan, whose key concept was "restoring and reinforcing the original style", was approved by the State Cultural Relic Bureau, with the stipulation that "the bridge's body above the lowest water level was kept intact".

 On 29 February 2008, the Garden Bridge was closed to all traffic, in preparation for its removal.
 On 1 March 2008, as part of the Bund Refurbishment Project, an extensive reconfiguration of traffic flow along the Bund, and in preparation for World Expo 2010 to be held in Shanghai, Waibaidu Bridge was cut into two sections, detached from its abutments, and moved by boat into a shipyard in Pudong for extensive repairs and restoration.
 On 6 April 2008, the southern part of the bridge was removed and on 7 April 2008, the northern part was removed as well.
 The restoration work was undertaken by Shanghai Shipyards at its Minsheng Road docks in Pudong, and formally started on 5 April 2008.
 According to the project engineers, Almost 160,000 rivets hold China's first steel bridge together.
 Once common practice in the construction industry, the use of rivets has been replaced by welding.
 Riveting, a dying art, is now only used on a small scale for building railway bridges and ships.
 Bridge repairers Shanghai Shipyard found and recruited nearly 60 riveters from two factories in Shanhaiguan of Hebei Province and Xi'an of Shaanxi Province and flew them to Shanghai.
 They worked in four-man groups, heating rivets to between 900 and 1,000 degrees Celsius before hammering them into the structure.
 "At night, it was like watching a meteor flying across the sky as one worker cast a heated rivet high and the other quickly took it with tools and hammered it on the bridge without a second's delay, a Shanghai Shipyard engineer said.